heiskr/u/README.md

 - forEach
 - reduce

+TODO

-- TODO Collection operations instead of loops -- functional programming
+- Collection operations instead of loops -- functional programming
-- TODO and others, such as Stacks, etc over the default types
+- and others, such as Stacks, etc over the default types
-- TODO iterators
+- iterators
-- TODO sorting
+- sorting
-- TODO Schema Helpers: Basically, utilities for ensuring schemas for maps and objects.
+- Schema Helpers: Basically, utilities for ensuring schemas for maps and objects.

 #### TODO Dates and Times